 Take Wyoming.
 Over 254,000 people voted in the 2008 election.
 About 132 million people voted in the US in total.
 (Technically, the “population” in the surveying sense is larger, but it makes no difference in the results.)
 Wyoming voters alone would give a statistical accuracy of +/- 0.2% at a 99% confidence level.
 (Please note the decimal point!)
 That’s incredible statistical accuracy.
 Yet, Wyoming voted 65% to 33% for McCain over Obama.
 The nation as a whole voted 53% to 46% for Obama.
 Following the logic that only accuracy matters, wouldn’t it be a lot simpler to just have Wyoming vote than the entire nation?
 After all, we’d have highly statistically significant results with little sampling error — and think of all the money that wouldn’t be wasted on campaigns.

 The liberals reading this (like my statistician brother-in-law) are screaming at me at how unfair that would be to let Wyoming pick our president.
 Okay.
 Let’s decide the election based on the voting in the District of Columbia.
 DC residents cast about the same number of votes as Wyoming, almost 266,000, in the 2008 election.
 Same accuracy.
 Same administration bias — and then some — but in the opposite direction.
 DC voted 93% to 7% for Obama.
 Now my conservative friends are screaming.

 Statistical accuracy alone doesn’t tell the whole story of how sound our survey administration practices are.
 We have to challenge ourselves, asking whether we may have introduced a bias into the data from our survey administration practices.

-Biases are truly the hidden danger to getting meaningful results.
+Biases are truly the hidden danger to getting meaningful results for decision making.